It’s All About Getting Discovered..

 SEO can be divided into two distinct categories: On-Page (or On-Site) SEO and Off-Page SEO.
 Both are complementary to each other and go hand in hand in improving the search rankings of the website.
 However, we would advise getting the On Page right first before focusing too much on Off-Page SEO.

-1: On-Page SEO is the practice of optimizing individual webpages in order to rank higher and earn more relevant traffic in search engines.
+1: On-Site or On-Page SEO is the practice of optimizing individual webpages in order to rank higher and earn more relevant traffic in search engines.
 On-page refers to both the content and HTML source code of a page that can be optimized, as opposed to off-page SEO which refers to links and other external signals.

 2: Off-Page SEO refers to techniques that can be used to improve the position of a web site in the search engine results page (SERPs).
 In general, off Page SEO has to do with promotion methods, beyond website design for the purpose of ranking a website higher in the search results.